-Because the Oxford BabyLab does not conduct clinical research or research with atypical populations, it is unlikely that procedures will identify a problem with an infant participant that had passed unnoticed by their parent.
-Any problems with an infant that could possibly be noticed within a study session should be detectable through the NHS health visitor system.
-Hence, the Investigator Collecting Data will always refrain from commenting on any apparent problems with an infant.
+Because the Oxford BabyLab does not conduct clinical research or research with atypical populations, it is unlikely that procedures will identify a problem with an infant participant that had passed unnoticed by the parent of the infant participant.
+Any problems with an infant that could possibly be noticed within a session should be detectable through the NHS health visitor system.
+Hence, we will always refrain from commenting on any apparent problems with an infant.
 If the parent expresses concern about their infant, the Investigator Collecting Data should suggest that they speak to their GP for advice.
 However, such circumstances are unlikely to arise in the first place.

 A parent might ask the Investigator Collecting Data whether their child's cognitive or language development is normal for their age.
-In these circumstances, the Investigator Collecting Data will indicate that they are not qualified to make such an assessment, and recommend that the parent speaks with their health visitor or GP if they are concerned.
+In these circumstances, the investigator will indicate that they are not qualified to make such an assessment, and recommend that the parent speak with their health visitor or GP if they are very concerned.